 In any event, the road was built, but probably in the 1750s rather than the 1650s.
 Dutch settlement began along the course of the road in the Kingston, New York, area in the late 17th century and soon spread throughout the area.
 The first known settlement in the area was made near Port Jervis, New York, then New Jersey.
 It began after a blacksmith bought land from the Lenape Indians.
 Later, the English bought land in the area from the Indians.

 Once the road was blazed, it likely followed the path of old Indian trails.
 The region was first inhabited by Paleo Indians as early as 10,500 BC.
 When Europeans arrived, the region was occupied by the Lenape (Delaware) tribe, who had lived in the area for several thousand years.
 Both Indian groups would have paved trails to travel to hunting and fishing areas.
 Once the road was blazed, it led through the Kittatinny Mountain northwest of Blairstown and followed along the eastern side of the Delaware River.
 The trail never went through the Delaware Gap.

-Today, the centuries-old roadway, named for the mines at Pahaquarry, stitches together sections of several roads into the Delaware Water Gap National Recreation Area’s main passage in New Jersey and still retains much of the flavor of 100 years ago, making it a popular driving and biking route.
+Today, the centuries-old roadway, named for the mines at Pahaquarry, stitches sections of several roads into the Delaware Water Gap National Recreation Area’s main passage in New Jersey and retains much of the flavor of 100 years ago, making it a popular driving and biking route.

 Some of these include: